XPauto/Globe/README.md

 # Globe
-Globe is a scratch alternative!
+Globe is a scratch alternative.

 Currently you cannot sign-up, and that feature will soon be added.

-Can't give a release number yet...